s9w/font_compare/README.md

 In the **overview** mode you can quickly compare all available fonts with a fixed font size.
 You can select fonts with the checkboxes to mark them for comparison.
 The red/green column is an AA indicator.

 In the **compare** mode the code sample is bigger and there is a wider range of font sizes to chose from.
 The screenshot is for the activated font (red).
 It can be switched quickly between the selections by hovering over them.
+In that mode, there's also a 2x zoom option for close inspection or people with really high dpi screens.
+The zoom is filterless, so no interpolation (1 pixel to 4 pixel).

 The code sample was chosen to showcase most common characters and problems with fonts.
 The characters in the first line after the alphanumerics are: